puppeteer/puppeteer/docs/api/puppeteer.frameaddscripttagoptions.content.md

 # FrameAddScriptTagOptions.content property

-Raw JavaScript content to be injected into the frame.
+JavaScript to be injected into the frame.

 **Signature:**